top of page

 Of course that is all rather grandiose and a little exaggerated, but I do truly find that there are few greater pleasures than speaking words and watching someone's eyes widen with realisation.
 My current Dungeons and Dragons campaign is all about making my players question their character's beliefs and motivations, and my favourite games are all about questioning the machinations of greater things.
 If it wasn't already apparent, I am also a colossal nerd for lore, and I will happily spend hours either reading on the lore of a game, or writing my own.
 The deeper and more existential it is, the better.
 I can clearly point to the Dark Souls series of games for giving me a love of dark, god-questioning fantasy, and I can single out the Elder Scrolls series for fanning my passion for character creation and roleplay.
 The result is my focus on creating things that entice, enthrall and amaze.

 Having just said all that about my own work, however, I must own up to some of my faults.
-Being so focused on creating intricate, mind-blowing stories with rich narratives means that I can become obsessive over small details.
+Being so focused on that desire to create intricate, mind-blowing stories with rich narratives means that I can become obsessive over small details.
 However, this attention to detail serves me very well when I work on projects with other people.

 Working on my own stories, with no need to accomodate the voice of others, my work is intricate and meticulous, but I will also freely admit that it is heavy and laden with so many details that it can, ironically, become even blander.